So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 What To Avoid

 - Avoid businesses that don’t align with your overall business strategy.
-Sure, it’s great to get work in the beginning, but remember… pick a direction and stick to it.
+Sure, it’s great to get work initially, but remember… pick a direction and stick to it.
 If you don’t offer a service, don’t offer it – even if it means turning down a little bit of money at the beginning.

 3. Build an Online Presence

-Once you have an idea of what type of agency you are, who you serve, and how you serve them, it’s time to think about how you’re going to present this information.
+Once you have an idea of what type of agency you are, who you serve, and how you serve them, it’s time to think about how you will present this information.

 This means building your online presence through your website and social channels.